The Workplace Curiosity Manifesto

 A crucial misconception is: curiosity will naturally occur in any reasonably healthy workplace.
 In fact, curious work environments are rare.
 They require deliberate and consistent action.

-innovation, the people function, learning and development, marketing, or strategy, you will find inspiration in this book.
+This book is a guide for anyone who wants to see what more they can do.
+Whether you are involved in operations, innovation, the people function, learning and development, marketing, or strategy, you will find inspiration in this book.
 Whether you are an executive or an individual contributor, you’ll discover how to start questioning your underlying premises and how to take steps to move on the path of curiosity.

 The Workplace Curiosity Manifesto is written for those curious minds who realise our lives, our teams, and our organisations (and ultimately our societies and planet) need the right adjustments to keep thriving.